noelrappin/rails_conf_2022/README.md

 1. Clone and download this repository
 2. In the directory for this repo, make sure you are running Ruby 3.1.2
 3. run `bundle install`
+4. You may need to run `rails tailwindcss:install`
 4. Start your server by running `bin/dev`
 5. go to http://localhost:3000/
 6. You should see a webpage that looks like a project tracker